oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 ![](images/21-eclipse-welcome-page.png)

-- You can close the `Donate`,  `Outline` and `Task list` tabs to get the most usage from the screen if you like
+- You can close the `Donate` , `Outline` and `Task list` tabs to get the most usage from the screen.

 ![](images/22-eclipse-donate-page.png)